Sandruski/bot-battles/README.md

 # Bot Battles
 [Bot Battles](https://github.com/Sandruski/bot-battles) is a 2D online multiplayer shooter video game about programming your own bot and battling against others.
-Two clients compete in a server.
+Two clients compete in an authoritative server.

 ![in_game](in_game.png)